NJEDA to Provide E-commerce Technical Assistance Services to Help Businesses Operate Safely During COVID-19 Pandemic

 Downtown Voorhees and its shopping and dining opportunities are a destination for both local and regional residents.
-Voorhees’s economic sector is the key component of its highly desirable quality of life.
+Voorhees’ economic sector is the key component of its highly desirable quality of life.

-Voorhees economic development program, as reflected in the Economic Development Master Plan, is to create and sustain a multi-faceted economic base that includes business development, office operations, retail and services, and other types of uses that will find Voorhees an attractive location.
+Voorhees Business development program, as reflected in the Business Development Master Plan, is to create and sustain a multi-faceted economic base that includes business development, office operations, retail and services, and other types of uses that will find Voorhees an attractive location.

 Areas of Interest

 - Existing business outreach and assistance for retention and expansion

 - Continued growth of the downtown (Mall) area

 - Establish a “Sports Authority’ committee to promote In-Town tournaments

 - Shop Voorhees